-My favorite medicinal herb is Stinging Nettle (Urtica dioica).* It has many uses for health and wellness. and loves to impart its versatility as a recipe ingredient in the kitchen!
+My favorite medicinal herb is Stinging Nettle (Urtica dioica).* It has many uses for health and wellness, and loves to impart its versatility as a cooking recipe ingredient!

 - “The sting of the Nettle is but nothing compared to the pains that it heals” from Lelord Kordels’ “Natural Folk Remedies”

-- Earliest uses – Bronze Age – of the plant were for cloth.
-It was common again during WWI when the Germans were stretching their cotton supply.
+- Earliest uses of the plant were for cloth during the Bronze Age.
+Using the plant fibers was common again during WWI when the Germans were stretching their cotton supply.

 - The leaves are so high in chlorophyll that the Brits used it to make green dye for WWII camo paint.

 - It is believed that the plant was brought to the U.S. intentionally because of its medicinal importance.

 - A member of the mint family – you can tell by its square stalk

 - There are approximately 45 nettle species worldwide.

 - Prefers shady areas and disturbed soil; a nitrogen-giver like alder & scotch broom.
 They thrive in areas with abundant rainfall.

 - Dies back to dried stalk in late fall, then begins springing up in early spring.